alanng10/class-lang/Docue/Article/Word/a.md

 Word "publish" has meaning that is published.

-Word "sitory" has meaning that is repository.
+Word "storey" has meaning that is repository.

 Word "commit" has meaning that is mod record.